TABLE OF CONTENTS

-Some weird hobbies and pastimes are better left unsaid if it does not strengthen your work ability.
+Some weird hobbies and pastimes are better left unsaid if they do not strengthen your work capabilities.
 In fact, it may do more harm to the job applicants when they put strange things on their resume.

 Just imagine if someone wrote in the resume, “My hobby is keeping snakes” or “I love to collect exquisite knives from all over the world”.
 (Personally, I would be afraid to have such a colleague.
 What will happen to me if I were to offend him?
 So much left to the imagination.)

 It is not necessary to put in any references unless the recruiting company asks for it.
 One can merely state in the job CV ‘References upon request’.
 If the prospective company ask for references later, the best referrals are your previous boss, supervisor, colleague and HR.
 Most importantly, they should be the people whom you had worked with earlier and willing to vouch for you.

 Inappropriate Email Address

 You can email me at email@example.com, firstname.lastname@example.org, email@example.com, firstname.lastname@example.org.
 Self-explanatory.
 Those email addresses do not impress you, isn’t it?

 One of the things not to do is to offer your social media account links voluntarily except if you are a social media marketeer.
 Your social media accounts belong to your private life which your future employers do not need to know.

 On the contrary, it may be in your best interest that the lesser they know about your social life, the safer you are.
 We are not sure what the employers’ reaction would be if they see certain posts or images.
 If the employers want to know more about you, they will have a way to check on you discreetly.

 If you place external links on your job CV for your research or work as references, make sure the links still work or have been updated.